hannobraun/cnc-mill/README.md

   Just some background info on ER collets, for the mechanically challenged (like me).
 - https://www.youtube.com/watch?v=w26DHMccicE<br />
   Upgrades to a 3018.
 Performance becomes satisfactory with a ~1kW spindle.
 500W works, but is really slow.

+#### Conclusion

+Based on everything I've seen, I've narrowed the spindle selection down to the following criteria:

+- 1KW+: Yes, you can mill aluminium with less, but it's far from certain whether the results would be satisfying.
+- ER16: ER11 is too limiting, and spindles with ER20 tend to be too big.
+This narrows down the options considerably, and at this point, I think that's a good thing.
+- 24,000 max.
+RPM: This should be sufficient for my needs, and it seems that within the category of 1kW+/ER16 spindles, this doesn't further reduce the selection.
+- Air-cooled: Water-cooled spindles seem to be bigger and more powerful than what I can find based on the previous criteria.
+At this point, I'm happy to accept the reduced complexity.
+Any difference in noise is probably irrelevant anyway, compared to the milling noise itself.
+- AC: I can't find any DC spindles that are powerful enough, so it's not a choice at this point.

 #### Open Question